refinedev/refine/documentation/docs/core/hooks/auth/use-logout/index.md

 ## Usage

-**refine** provides a default logout page which handles the logout flow manually.
+**Refine** provides a default logout page which handles the logout flow manually.

 If you want to use a custom logout page however, you can use the `useLogout` hook like this: